GoNZooo/wastes-of-time/README.md

 training, development and maintenance.
 You might have a harder time hiring people and maybe you're running a stupid startup that needs mega growth, but maybe in that case you should just use Go instead.
 That way you can get popularity and productivity instead of hipster hype.

+## Macros

+Think Lisp macros, not C macros.
+At this point I'm almost certain that macros are overall a net loss in even small teams and that the problems that they're supposed to solve are better solved in extreme cases with external code generation (actually good tooling) or just writing more, normal code.
+In my head there is an idealized hypothetical team of 5 amazing and motivated programmers who can move mountains with Common Lisp having very little macro discipline and certainly this is reflected at least somewhere in the world outside of this hypothetical...
+But I'm not sure that team couldn't produce the same or more (and maybe better) results with a much more restricted toolset over time.

+I realize that I'm advocating for a mega-boring language and toolset here, but while I honestly love the kind of power that you can get with macros (Scheme/Racket, etc.) I don't think it's realistically even a net win for only myself, let alone a team.

+Have fun, though; I would never argue for having less fun as a lifestyle in the name of discipline.
+There are better uses of your time than "being pragmatic and reasonable" in your free time if you actually just like using things that people argue are not those.

+P.S.
+If you just hired/contracted a team of 5 Common Lisp programmers who love Common Lisp and want to use all of it, don't tell them they can't use whatever they want.
+You're just wasting morale and you'd be an idiot to waste this opportunity to get tons of free productivity (from happiness) out of a motivated team.
+Even worse, forcing them to use your stupid JVM stack or whatever is going to be a painful experience for everyone involved.